Back to blog

 Implementation Roadmap

-Build one governed insurance AI workflow first, then expand after the data, approvals, and monitoring are stable.
+Build one governed insurance AI workflow first, then expand after the data, approvals, integrations, and monitoring are stable.

 1. Select the workflow.
 Score candidates by volume, manual effort, error cost, data availability, and compliance risk.